oicr-gsi/dnaSeqQC/README.md

-# DNASeqQC
+# bwa-bamqc-align
-DNASeqQC Pipeline; chains bwaMem, fastQC, and bamQC
+Calls the bwaMem - bamQC alignment as a single step